 Finally, if your energy bills are high year-round, now is the time for a window renovation using energy efficient windows installed by a professional.
 According to the U.S. Department of Energy, heat gain and heat loss through windows are responsible for 25% to 30% of residential heating and cooling energy use.

 Replacing existing windows with ENERGY STAR® certified windows can potentially result in significant energy savings.
 Keep in mind, however, that windows are only one part of the equation.
 Other factors like your roof, siding, and doors play a role in energy efficiency and savings, too!

 Starting the window renovation process with Long Windows.

-Long Windows®, a member of the Long Home Products family of brands, is the Mid-Atlantic region’s home improvement and window replacement experts.
+Long Windows®, a member of the Long Home Products family of brands, is the East Coast’s home improvement and window replacement experts.

 Long Windows also offers worry-free financing and will work with you to find an affordable solution for your window replacement project.